This post may contain affiliate links, please see the privacy policy for details.

 • Drain then rinse the beans then put them a large mixing bowl.
 Fill with water until the beans are covered.
 Add olive oil, red wine vinegar, rosemary, chopped shallot, and salt.
 Refrigerate for one hour.

 • Next, prepare tuna.
 Heat a skillet over medium high heat.
-Add 1 tbsp olive oil and swirl to coat.
+Add a tablespoon of olive oil and swirl to coat.

-• Brush tuna with 1 tbsp olive oil and season with a pinch of salt and pepper.
+• Brush tuna with a tablespoon of olive oil and season with a pinch of salt and pepper.
 Add to the pan and cook for 5 minutes per side.
 Lower the heat and cover.
 Cook 10 minutes, or until internal temperature has reached 145 degrees F.

 Nutrition